Digital Security Explained

 What spoofing really is

-Spoofing can occur at multiple layers of communication.
+Spoofing can occur at multiple layers of communication, from human‑facing messages to low‑level network protocols.

 Common types of spoofing